The Parable Of The Good Samaritan Explained

 Those words today are lost on us.
 When we see the word Samaritan we think of something good.
 The term “Good Samaritan” would have been an oxymoron to the lawyer and the Jews of the day.
 The Samaritans were hated by the Jews and were seen as half-breeds.
 There was an intense rivalry that often turned violent.

 Jesus doesn’t stop with the Samaritan just checking on the guy; he goes above and beyond (Luke 10:34-35).
 The good Samaritan not only has compassion but his compassion moves him to action.
-He cleans and binds up his wounds, brings him to an inn, cared for him, and paid for his stay.
+He cleans and binds up his wounds, brings him to an inn, cares for him, and pays for his stay.
 At great cost to himself, he ensured this man was cared for.

 Scene 4: The Aftermath